How to Do Triangle Pose (Trikonasana)

 Benefits of Triangle Pose

 Otherwise, take a wide standing straddle with your feet parallel.
 Pivot on the heel of your front foot (let’s assume it’s the right foot) and turn your right toes toward the front edge of your mat.
-Line up your right heel with your left arch along the Central Line of your Liforme Mat.
+Line up your right heel with your left arch along the Central Line.
 If your hips and hamstrings are tight or if you have lower back issues, you may find more stability in taking wider stance.
 In this case, heel-toe your right foot away from the Central Line toward the right side of your mat.

 2. Keep both hips facing the left side of your mat.
 Stack your shoulders over your hips and lift your arms to shoulder height.